 Needle biopsy – Guided by an ultrasound image, a urologist uses a device to insert a series of small needles into the prostate gland to take samples for laboratory examination.
 A local anesthetic is used.

 Flow test – A patient urinates into a machine that measures how fast the urine comes out.
 A slow flow rate may indicate an obstruction.
-A painless ultrasound examination determines if the bladder emptied completely.
+A painless ultrasound examination determines if the bladder is emptied.

 Urodynamics – A series of tests that assesses how the bladder is working